voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 Frequently, versions of Nvidia-driver vs nvidia-container-runtime vs containerd vs etc... may cause the nvidia driver to no longer function with other components.
 As such, automatic system update has been disabled and **system-wide updates are highly discouraged**.
 Instead, individual packages should be updated as vulnerabilities are reported.
 System-wide updates may result in the cluster requiring reprovisioning from scratch.

+Again: **system-wide updates are highly discouraged.
+Instead, individual packages should be updated as vulnerabilities are reported**

 ### All done!

 ---